Millions suffer from daily bloating and digestive discomfort.

 These are my “three amigos” of wellness.

-Fermentable means that a compound is acted on by bacteria – similar to brewer’s yeast’s ability to turn sugar into alcohol.
+Fermentable means that bacteria act on a compound, similar to brewer’s yeast’s ability to turn sugar into alcohol.
 It also means Candida albicans can convert dietary sugars to alcohol – contributing to similar stresses of alcohol consumption – without the need for alcohol consumption in the first place!

-If a microbe is able to ferment something, it is also using that substance as fuel.
+If a microbe can ferment a substance, it is also using that substance as a fuel.

 Eat the wrong things, and you will fuel the growth of the wrong bacteria – leading to the wrong postbiotics and metabolites circulating in the body.

-It’s a matter of time before a suboptimal diet triggers unwanted symptoms.
+It’s a matter of time before an inadequate diet triggers adverse symptoms.

 Saccharides make up a large portion of FODMAPS.